suffolklibraries/lgc/content/collections/events/friends-around-the-table-7.md

     content:
       -
         type: text
-        text: 'There is parking at the front and rear of the building with disabled parking spaces for those that require them.'
+        text: 'There is parking at the front and rear of the building with disabled parking spaces for those that require them.
+There are also bus routes and stops close to the venue.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'The closest bus stop is Deben pool which is a one to two minute walk from the venue.'
   -
     type: heading
     attrs: